This article is for administrators.

 As of January 1, 2023, covered employers must prepare to:

-• CA residents can request a list of their information that has been collected
+- California residents can request a list of their information that was collected

-• CA residents can also request that data be corrected or deleted
+- California residents can also request data to be corrected or deleted

-• If the data serves a required business purpose, it is acceptable to deny the request of deletion
+- If the data serves a required business purpose, it is acceptable to deny the request for deletion

 What Are Paycor's Responsibilities?

 Paycor is a service provider as defined by the CPRA.
-This means Paycor can assist with certain requirements, but it is the employer's responsibility to comply with the CPRA.
+This means Paycor can assist with specific requirements, but it is the employer's responsibility to comply with the CPRA.

-Employers should consult their legal advisor to confirm if the law applies to their organization, evaluate current data collection practices and establish a process for handling privacy requests & disclosure notices.
+We recommend employers consult their legal advisor to confirm whether the law applies to their organization, evaluate current data collection practices, and establish a process for handling privacy requests and disclosure notices.

-As of January 1, 2023, customers can contact Paycor to assist with requests for data collected, data amendment and data deletion.
+As of January 1, 2023, customers can contact Paycor to request assistance with data collection, data amendment, and data deletion.

-• Paycor will not handle CCPA requests directly from employees
+- Paycor does not handle CCPA requests directly from employees.

-• After initial contact, you will receive an email requesting the CCPA Request Type and Employee Name & Number
+- After initial contact, an email requesting the CCPA Request Type, the employee's name and number is sent to you.

 Note:

-• Employers have 45 days from date of request to complete any necessary action.
+- Employers have 45 days from the date of the request to complete any necessary action.

 Agency Resource